 Examples of when IT professionals use StorageCraft Cloud Services:

-- Virtualizing a failed server or network after a server room flood or building fire (requires Cloud Premium)
+- Virtualizing a failed server or network instantly after a server room flood or building fire (requires Cloud Premium)

 - Accessing files and folders fast from anywhere you have an Internet connection when a hurricane or other disaster shuts down offices (requires Cloud Plus)

 - Storing important data offsite so it’s available via a shipped BMR drive regardless of what befalls the business

 - Restoring systems and data to replacement hardware onsite using a BMR drive shipped from the StorageCraft data center